About Us

 Traci has served as an attorney and agent at WTA, a law clerk for the Superior Court of New Jersey, and an associate at ArentFox, LLP.
 Traci earned a BA in Political Science and African American studies from Rutgers College and a J.D. from Rutgers University School of Law.
 Traci is also a member of the New York and New Jersey state bars.

-Traci who is married to Charles Smith, a fourth generation Vineyarder, has two children and believes in giving back to the community.
-She serves on the Rutgers University Executive Advisory Council appointed by the Vice Chancellor for Student Affairs and most recently the Executive Board of Directors for the National Blood Clot Alliance which holds special significance to Traci having survived a pulmonary embolism at the age of twenty-five.
+Traci, a summer resident of Oak Bluffs, is married to Charles Smith, a fourth generation Vineyarder.
+They have two children and they believe in giving back to the community.
+Traci serves on the Rutgers University Executive Advisory Council appointed by the Vice Chancellor for Student Affairs and most recently the Executive Board of Directors for the National Blood Clot Alliance which holds special significance to Traci having survived a pulmonary embolism at the age of twenty-five.
 Also a Breast Cancer survivor, Traci is a passionate health advocate who believes in the power of positive thinking.
 Traci has served on the Board of the New York Association of Black Women Attorneys and is a 2020 fellow of the Council of Urban Professionals.
 She is also a Troop Leader for the Girl Scouts, member of Delta Sigma Theta Sorority, Inc., and Greater Essex County Chapter of Jack & Jill of America, Inc.

-Traci regularly appears and moderates industry panels and most recently had the honor to serve as a TED talk-style speaker for the annual MARK Leadership Conference.
+Traci regularly appears and moderates industry panels.
 In her spare time, Traci plays tennis, meets with her 10 year Brilliant Bodacious Book Club, and is currently writing her first book.

 Charles Smith, Advisor